influx6/FileTree.js/README.md

       var file = FileFactory.spawn(FileTree.root("/").find("Library").find("Logs").searchFiles(null,".log"))
       file.write(true,"new words onto all logs");

-      FileFactory has a limit of 10 spawns as of now,it might increase as times goes on or if you wish to be much of a hacker you can increase it as you wish but it is not adviced,this was put inplace for performance reason,theres never a good idea in mindlessly creating new Objects.
+      FileFactory has a limit of 10 spawns as of now,it might increase as time goes on or if you wish to be much of a hacker you can increase it as you wish but it is not adviced,this was put inplace for performance reason,theres never a good idea in mindlessly creating new Objects.